Duo Functions¶

 end

-Here, the keyword sub-type is used to specify the corresponding functions in the form of PEC1 PEC2 COUPLING (COUPLED-PEC
+Here, the keyword sub-type is used to specify the corresponding functions in the form of PEC1 PEC2 COUPLING (COUPLED-PEC) or PEC1 PEC2 BETA (COUPLED-PEC-BETA), where

 PEC1, PEC2, COUPLING and BETA are any functions implemented in Duo, e.g. EMO, Lorentzian etc.